vanilla/garden-schema/UPGRADE.md

 With version 2, Garden Schema is moving away from JSON Schema and towards Open API.
 Since Open API is base on JSON Schema this isn't a major transition, but there are some differences.

-## Bug Fixes
+### Bug Fixes

 - Properties with colons in them no longer throw an invalid type exception.
+- Fixed bug where nested schema objects were not getting their default values respected.

 ### New Features